Izabela88/cupandcake/README.md

 ## Bugs

-This error appears in the console when launching a website in the Chrome browser in the Incognito window, it does not appear otherwise:
+This error appears in the console when launching a website in the Chrome browser in the Incognito window, and it does not appear otherwise:

 ![Bug](https://github.com/Izabela88/cupandcake/blob/development/media/console-bug.jpg)

-- Debuging proccess:
+- Debugging process:

-  - Basket in Local Storage was initiated only when first item was added to the basket.
+  - Basket in Local Storage was initiated only when the first item was added to the basket.
-  - This was causing issues with the JSON parsing statements because Basket when aplication start was underfind.
+  - This was causing issues with the JSON parsing statements because Basket (when the application started) was undefined.

 - Solution:
-  - Initiate Basket in Local Storage as empty array only if Basket doesn't exists.
+  - Initiate Basket in Local Storage as an empty array only if Basket doesn't exist.

 Additionally, in console appears this warning (only in the Incognito mode) :